Renwick-Tyryshkin-Lab/MFeaST/README.md

 .exe files are for Windows installation.

 MATLAB Runtime v9.12 (2022a) required for MATLAB user version.
-Otherwise, please use "Installer Version".
+Please use "Installer Version".

-Download instructions and troubleshooting available at https://github.com/Renwick-Lab/RNA-ML-Sample-Hierarchical-Classification

 See [renwicklab](https://www.renwicklab.com/molecular-feast/)https://www.renwicklab.com/molecular-feast/ for more information.